 Disclaimer: This post contains affiliate links to some of the products I use and love.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything, but it helps me to run this site.
 Find out the disclaimer here.

-Have you take a break from blogging?
+Have you taken a break from blogging?
 What do you do to avoid blogger burnout?

 As I look back on my blog, I am amazed at how far I’ve come.
-I have learned a lot in the last 6 months of blogging and I developed habits that help me keep my mind healthy and freeing me from those blogging blues.
+I have learned a lot in the last 6 months of blogging and I have developed habits that help me keep my mind healthy and free me from those blogging blues.

 What is Blogging Blues?

-If you’re not familiar with the blogging blues, bloggers called it “blogger burnout.”
-It is a situation when there would be the constant self-doubt, the feeling like nothing is ever enough, the competitive streaks, the anxiety before hitting publish, you’re too focused on your blog, without taking time to rest properly and recharge yourself, and eventually, you’ll end up burned out.
+If you’re not familiar with the blogging blues, bloggers call it “blogger burnout.”
+It is a situation where there is constant self-doubt, the feeling that nothing is ever enough, the competitive streaks, the anxiety before hitting publish, and you’re too focused on your blog, without taking time to rest properly and recharge yourself, and eventually, you’ll end up burned out.
 That stuff is real.

 Actually, blogger burnout can strike unexpectedly.
-You’ll be so motivated to write, edit, promote, and working on your blog tasks.
-Then one day you can’t just start typing.
-You experienced writer’s block, burned out, distracted.
+You’ll be so motivated to write, edit, promote, and work on your blog tasks.
+Then you can’t just start typing one day.
+You had writer’s block, were exhausted, and were easily distracted.

 Are you there right now?
 Ever been there?

-Honestly, I never thought I could experience ‘blogger burnout.’
-I just thought I need to dedicate more time to my blog because it’s still new.
-And I end up spending days focusing on the growth of my blog and learn almost everything in one sitting.
+Honestly, I never thought I could experience “blogger burnout.”
+I just thought I needed to dedicate more time to my blog because it’s still new.
+And I end up spending days focusing on the growth of my blog and learning almost everything in one sitting.